C.T. Pan on his wife/caddie this week: 'She needs to . . . shut up'

 But the partnership on the course might not running as smooth as their partnership off it.

 “She doesn’t help me much,” Pan when asked about his wife’s in-game assistance.
-“She just needs to . . . shut up, I guess.”
+“She just needs to keep up, show up and shut up, I guess.”

+Pan may have been referring to the infamous caddie’s creed: “Show up, keep up and shut up.”
+That line has been credited to and cited by many, including caddie Dave Musgrove, who carried the bag for both Seve Ballesteros and Sandy Lyle when they won The Open.

-Balionis blanched in shock.
+Still, Balionis blanched in shock.
 As did most anyone watching who was ever married.
+A long-time caddie’s creed isn’t going to cut it when one is dealing with the Mrs.

 “You’re going to be in so much trouble after this interview,” she warned him.